Check out these fun & healthy Halloween treats by low carb food bloggers!

 Low Carb Halloween Cheese Jalapeño Poppers by Step Away From The Carbs

-A fun appetiser idea for your sugar free Halloween party.
+A fun healthy Halloween snack for your party!
 Would you dare eating one of these spooky jalapeño mummies?

 Chocolate Peanut Butter Fat Bombs by Low Carb Maven

 A fabulously rich and creamy treat that will satisfy even the strongest sweet craving.
-For a Halloween buffet, cut into small squares and eat with toothpicks to keep your vampire hands clean.
+For a healthy Halloween party buffet, cut into small squares and eat with toothpicks to keep your vampire hands clean.

 Apple Sunbutter Teeth Bites by Fork and Beans